CraicOverflow89/RaspberrySnake/readme.md

 The following software is required to play the game;

  - Python 3 (version 3.8 or higher recommended)
+ - playsound (install with pip `$ python -m pip install playsound` if you don't have it)
  - pygame (install with pip `$ python -m pip install pygame` if you don't have it)

 ### Playing the Game